Breathtaking 6 Day Northern Lights Hunting Package of Iceland with Ice Caving

 You'll spend the night in Reykjavik.

-Finally, you'll make your way to the astonishing Jökulsárlón glacier lagoon, where chunks of ice break off the Breiðamerkurjökull glacier in the distance, washed away by meltwater to this lagoon before finally floating out to sea.
+Finally, you'll make your way to the spectacular Jökulsárlón glacier lagoon, where chunks of ice break off the Breiðamerkurjökull glacier in the distance, washed away by meltwater to this lagoon before finally floating out to sea.

-These caves change every day, shifting, melting and refreezing with the weather, so no two caves are alike.
+These caves change every day, shifting, melting, and refreezing with the weather, so no two caves are alike.
 This is truly a one-of-a-kind experience, even if you have been ice caving before.

-You'll spend around 45 minutes within the ice cave so make sure that you dress warmly!
+You'll spend around 45 minutes within the ice cave, so make sure that you dress warmly!
 You'll get a helmet, so you should bring a winter hat that is not too bulky, as it needs to fit under the helmet.

 After the breathtaking experience of the ice cave, you'll return to Reykjavík for the evening.
 You'll make a second stop at Jökulsárlón glacier lagoon to see how it looks in the midday light.
 You might also be able to see more seals sunbathing on the icebergs.